2024 Pacific typhoon season: Peak season activity

 On August 30, a tropical disturbance formed near Palau.
 On the same day, JMA started to issue advisories for the system as a depression.
 As it entered the Philippine Area of Responsibility (PAR), the PAGASA named it Enteng on September 1.
 JTWC followed suit, and Enteng was classified as a tropical depression, with the designation 12W.
 At 21:00 JST (13:00 UTC), JMA classified Enteng as a tropical storm, naming the system Yagi.
 The storm made its first landfall in Casiguran in Aurora Province at 14:00 PHT on September 2.
 The mountainous terrain of the Cordillera Central made Yagi weaken as it moved inland.
 It exited the PAR early on September 4 as it continues to intensify in the South China Sea.

 Entering the South China Sea, Yagi later strengthened into a typhoon due to its highly favorable environmental conditions.
 The following day, it rapidly intensified, developing a distinct eye and briefly reaching Category 5-equivalent super typhoon status at 00:00 UTC on September 5 as it approached Hainan.
 The whole cloud system of Yagi covered the entire South China Sea.
 Yagi slightly weakened before it made its second landfall over Wenchang City in Hainan.
 The storm then moved over Haikou, and continued to make another landfall in Xuwen County, Guangdong.
 Afterward, Yagi entered the open waters of the Gulf of Tonkin.

 Yagi became one of only the four Category 5 typhoons recorded in the South China Sea, alongside Pamela in 1954, Rammasun in 2014, and Rai in 2021.
 It also marked the most powerful typhoon to strike Hainan in autumn since Typhoon Rammasun.
 On September 7, Yagi underwent a period of reorganization and regained Category 4 status before making a historic landfall between Haiphong and Quảng Ninh in Vietnam.
-Upon landfall, Yagi became the strongest storm in history to impact Northern Vietnam.
+Upon landfall, Yagi became the strongest storm in history to impact Northern Vietnam, as well being the strongest to hit the country in 70 years according to the country’s government.
 The typhoon then rapidly weakened as it moved inland, becoming a tropical depression on September 8.
 The JMA continued monitoring the system before reporting that Yagi dissipated at 18:00 UTC on the next day.
 Even after dissipation, it still wreaked havoc, bringing heavy floods to Myanmar, Laos, and Thailand.

 While Yagi was still on its way to making landfall in the Philippines, JTWC announced another formation of a tropical disturbance in the open Pacific Ocean on September 2.
 JMA also started issuing advisories, and it was recognized as a tropical depression in the same location.
 Two days later, as JTWC also upgraded it into a tropical depression, it received its designation, 13W.
 The day after, JMA reported that 13W developed into a tropical storm, giving it the name Leepi as the twelfth named storm of this season.
 Leepi then accelerated northeastwards before it became an extratropical cyclone on September 6.